taxprofiler/taxpasta/docs/tutorials/getting-started.md

 You can see that we did not have to specify any additional column names or other arguments.
 Taxpasta has created a suitable table for you.

-### `taxpasta merge`
+### taxpasta merge

 What about the more complicated mOTUs case, where we not only have unusual comment headers but also profiles from _multiple_ samples to be standardised?

-In this case, we can instead use `taxpasta merge`, which will both standardise _and_ merge the profiles of different samples into one for you - again all through the command-line.
-We need to specify the profiler, the output name, and format (via the suffix), and the input profiles themselves.
+In this case, we can instead use `taxpasta merge`, which will both standardise _and_ merge the profiles of different samples into one for you - all through the command-line.

+Again, We need to specify the profiler, the output name and format (via the suffix), and the input profiles themselves.

 --8<--